RemcoSchrijver/advent-of-code/2025/README.md

 ![](https://img.shields.io/badge/stars%20⭐-0-yellow)

-This advent of code I did in Ruby.
+This advent of code I did in Java.
-To run a solution use the following command: `ruby src/dayXX.rb`
+To run a solution use the following command: `java src/dayXX.java`